-To stay healthy and happy, your Morkie needs protein, a good source of fat, some carbohydrates and key vitamins and minerals.
+To stay healthy and happy, your Morkie needs protein, a good source of fat, some carbohydrates, and critical vitamins and minerals.
 And of course, these ingredients must be in the right ratio – too much of one or the other can be unhealthy.

 Protein provides mass, muscle, and bone strength.
 It builds and repairs body tissue.
 Protein should make up about 18% of your dog’s diet.

 Fat provides concentrated energy and makes food taste good.
 It’s vital for healthy skin, coat, nose, and paw pads.
 The best sources of fat are “named” animal fats – for example, “chicken fat” or “beef fat.”
 NOT “animal fat.”
 About 10% to 15% of an adult dog’s calories should come from fat.